Ismailism: Destruction by the Mongols

 eventually met its destruction at the hands of the Khans in 1256.
 Hulagu Khan, a grandson of Genghis Khan led the devastating attack personally.
 As he would later do to the House of Wisdom in Baghdad, Hulagu destroyed Isma'ili as well as Islamic sacred and religious texts.
-The Imamate that was located in Alamut along with its few followers were forced to flee and take refuge elsewhere.
+The Imamate in Alamut, along with its few followers, was forced to flee and take refuge elsewhere.

 Aftermath

 After the fall of the Fatimid Caliphate and its bases in Iran and Syria, the three currently living branches of Isma'ili generally developed geographically isolated from each other, with the exception of Syria (which has both Druze and Nizari) and Pakistan and the rest of South Asia (which had both Mustaali and Nizari).
 The Musta'li progressed mainly under the Isma'ili-adhering Yemeni ruling class well into the 12th century, until the fall of the last Sulayhid dynasty, Hamdanids (Yemen) and Zurayids rump state in 1197 CE, then they shifted their da'wat to India under the Da'i al-Mutlaq, working on behalf of their last Imam, Taiyyab, and are known as Bohra.
-From India, various groups spread mainly to south Asia and eventually to the Middle East, Europe, Africa, and America.
+From India, various groups spread mainly to South Asia and eventually to the Middle East, Europe, Africa, and America.

-The Nizari have maintained large populations in Syria, Uzbekistan, Tajikistan, Afghanistan, Pakistan, India, and they have smaller populations in China and Iran.
-This community is the only one with a living Imam, whose title is the Aga Khan.
+The Nizari have maintained large populations in Syria, Uzbekistan, Tajikistan, Afghanistan, Pakistan, India, and they have smaller populations in China, East Africa and Iran.
+This community is the only one with a living Imam, who holds the title Aga Khan.
 Badakhshan, which includes parts of northeastern Afghanistan and southeastern Tajikistan, is the only part of the world where Ismailis make up the majority of the population.
-This is due to Isma'ili scholar Nasir Khusraw, who spent as a hermit the last decades of his life in Badakhshan, gathering a considerable number of devoted adherents, who have handed down his doctrines to succeeding generations.
+This is due to Isma'ili scholar Nasir Khusraw, who spent the last decades of his life as a hermit in Badakhshan, gathering a considerable number of devoted adherents, who have handed down his doctrines to succeeding generations.

 The Druze mainly settled in Syria and Lebanon and developed a community based upon the principles of reincarnation through their own descendants.
 Their leadership is based on community scholars, who are the only individuals allowed to read their holy texts.
 There is controversy over whether this group falls under the classification of Isma'ilism or Islam because of its unique beliefs.

 The Tajiks of Xinjiang, being Isma'ili, were not subjected to being enslaved in China by Sunni Muslim Turkic peoples because the two peoples did not share a common geographical region.
 The Burusho people of Pakistan are also Nizaris.
 However, due to their isolation from the rest of the world, Islam reached the Hunza about 350 years ago.
 Ismailism has been practiced by the Hunza for the last 300 years.
 The Hunza have been ruled by the same family of kings for over 900 years.
 They were called Kanjuts.
-Sunni Islam never took root in this part of central Asia so even now, there are less than a few dozen Sunnis living among the Hunza.
+Sunni Islam never took root in this part of central Asia, so even now, there are fewer than a few dozen Sunnis living among the Hunza.